matryer/version/README.md

 Use backticks to get the current version and use it in another command:

     echo `version ./`
+    = v1.0.0

+Or get the version of another directory:

+    version /path/to/directory
+    = v2.3.1

+Remove the linefeed using the `-n` flag:

+    echo `version -n ./`

-... or increase the build version at the same time as getting it:
+Increase the build version at the same time as getting it using the `+` option:

-    echo `version ./ +`
+    echo `version -n ./ +`

+If you find reading `v1.0.0` annoying like we do, use the `-short` flag to give you the shortest possible representation:

+    version -short ./
+    = v1

 To use the version multiple times, use variables:

     VERSION=`version -n ./ +`; echo $VERSION; echo $VERSION; echo $VERSION

 #### Releasing in GitHub

+We built Version so we could write scripts that managed our GitHub releases, so it allows you to do things like this:

     echo "Last version:" `version ./`